keboola/developers-docs/extend/generic-extractor/functions.md

 ### OAuth 2.0 Authentication Context
-The OAuth Authentication Context is used for the [`oauth20`](/extend/generic-extractor/configuration/api/authentication/oauth20/) authentication method (it is not applicable to `oauth10`) and contains:
+The OAuth Authentication Context is used for the [`oauth20`](/extend/generic-extractor/configuration/api/authentication/oauth20/) authentication method (it is not applicable to `oauth10`) and contains the following:

-- representation of the complete HTTP request to be sent (`request`),
+- Representation of the complete HTTP request to be sent (`request`)
-- a key value list of query parameters of the HTTP request (`query`), and
+- A key value list of query parameters of the HTTP request (`query`)
-- an `authorization` section containing the response from the OAuth service provider.
+- An `authorization` section containing the response from the OAuth service provider

 This context is available for both the `headers` and `query` sections of the `oauth20` authentication methods.